We compared 2 meeting management solutions to help you find the right fit for your team.

 | Free Trial | Visual meeting timersAgenda creation with owners | Business teams and professionals who conduct frequent meetings |

-When evaluating meeting management tools, consider the pricing landscape: 50% offer unknown pricing, 50% offer free trial pricing.
-50% offer free trials or free plans, making it easy to test before committing.
+The pricing landscape for meeting management tools breaks down like this: 50% offer undisclosed pricing, 50% offer free trial pricing.
+50% offer free trials or free plans, allowing you to test the product before committing.
 Key features to compare include automates work during meetings, builds organizational knowledge graph, supports work like prs, storyboards.
-These tools serve a range of users, so matching the product to your specific workflow matters more than feature count.
+These tools serve a range of users.
+Matching the product to your actual workflow matters more than counting features.

 Free Trial

 MeeTime Meeting Timer helps teams keep meetings on track and on time with visual cues, agenda management, and automatic time adjustments, saving time and money.
 Notable: Used by employees at Goldman Sachs, Rolls Royce, Nielsen, Molson Coors, HP, and DXC.
-Available with free trial pricing.
+Free trial available.

 Join the SaaS Choice Weekly newsletter.
 One email per week with the tools worth your time.